 A desposition involving deferred judgment is at the discretion of the court.
 Your Des Moines criminal defense attorney can argue why you deserve deferred judgment.

 Police have a few ways to test for alcohol in the body, including breath, urine, and blood.
 Breath is by far the most common, as police carry portable devices to test the breath of drivers.
 Police may also conduct field sobriety tests.
 The portable breath test (PBT) is not admissible in court, but you should take it on scene if the officer will allow you to see the results once you take it.

 It is your constitutional right to refuse a DUI test.
-By doing so, you are denying the prosecution critical evidence in the case against yourself.
-The prosecution must prove all charges against you beyond reasonable doubt.
+By doing so, you deny the prosecution critical evidence in the case against yourself.
+The prosecution must prove all charges against you beyond any reasonable doubt.
 Without evidence, they may not be able to secure a conviction.

 However, denying the tests comes at a cost.
 Iowa has "implied consent," meaning you consent to a DUI test when you get your license.
 Refusal means civil penalties.
-Your license will be revoked administratively, for one year for a first offense and for two years for a subsequent offense.
+Your license will be revoked administratively, for one year for a first offense and two years for a subsequent offense.